 What about Bangladeshi Muslim migrants who came to India prior to the Citizenship Amendment Act’s cut off date of December 31, 2014?

 Since 1971, large numbers of Muslim migrants from Bangladesh have illegally crossed the porous Indo-Bangladesh border into India’s northeastern states for economic reasons, not for reasons of religious persecution.
 1971 also brought a huge influx of Bangladeshi Hindus fleeing religious genocide.

-The CAB seeks to provide amnesty to religious minorities from Afghanistan, Bangladesh, and Pakistan who have fled religious persecution in their native countries.
+The CAA seeks to provide amnesty to religious minorities from Afghanistan, Bangladesh, and Pakistan who have fled religious persecution in their native countries.
 It does not impact other avenues of legal migration, such as economic migration.

 Bangladeshi Muslims seeking better economic opportunities are free to legally immigrate to India through various avenues.
 Bangladesh was founded as a secular republic in 1971, but in 1988, the Bangladeshi constitution was amended and declared Islam the official state religion.
 The Bangladesh Supreme Court affirmed that amendment in 2016.
 Muslims comprise 90% of Bangladesh’s population.
 Bangladeshi Hindus (as well as Buddhists and Christians) would come under the purview of the recently passed Citizenship Amendment Bill as religious minorities who have faced persecution in their native country and only if they entered India on or before December 31, 2014.

 CAA seems unprecedented for a secular democracy.
 Is it?